top of page

 Do Your Chickens Have Bald Spots?
 Understand the Causes!

 Many chicken owners often notice their hens developing bald spots-around the neck, breast, back or butt.
-While molting, pecking or parasites are usually the first suspects, one overlooked factor plays a huge role in feather regrowth: diet.
+While molting or pecking are usually the first suspects, one overlooked factor plays a huge role in feather regrowth: diet.
 If a laying hens nutritional needs aren't met, she may struggle to regrow feathers, leaving her with patchy or bald areas that never fully recover.
 Feathers Require High-Quality Nutrition Feathers are made of 85% protein (mainly keratin).
-F
+For a hen to

 Elector PSP in Canada: Safe Use and Poultry Care Guide